N-z0/metarightz/docs/description.md

 ## ℹ️ Description
-The goal of this project is to get and set metadata of the mostly used pictures files, and for some others files format as well.
-And the option to *fill a cvs file with those collected data*
+The goal of this project is to get from files the related license and copyrights metadata, With the the option to write those collected data into a *cvs* or *deb* file.

 There is many existing software for set and get metadata, but not easy to find one with large wide metadata scope*(all metadata types)* and who can make *csv/tsv* output reports.
-Thats the big benefit to using it .

-From the metadata and the license.md files included in your project.
+Also, it include metadata from dedicated license.md files found in your project.
-A copyrights reports can be generated.

-Currently this software work mainly on [exiftool](https://www.sno.phy.queensu.ca/~phil/exiftool)
+Currently this software require [exiftool](https://www.sno.phy.queensu.ca/~phil/exiftool)

 ## 👉 References: